Teelevision/excommerce/README.md

   expires at date is given.
 Use values like `10s`, `2.5m` or `1h30m` to express a duration.
 Defaults to `10s`.

+## Administration

+* There is a built-in administration account with the credentials `admin:admin`.
+* Use the enclosed postman collection and environment to create coupons using the administration account.

 ## Frontend

 * Run the dev frontend on [localhost:3000](http://localhost:3000/): `make frontend`